 There are a few things that you can do to help stop teen dating violence in your community.
 Learning to be an active bystander, helping advocate for training for your school, or starting a public awareness campaign are all ways to help raise awareness about this serious issue.

 Bystander intervention is an invaluable tool in the fight against teen dating violence, but many people will not intervene if they do not know the right way to go about it or when to get involved.
 If you witness dating violence, you can be an active bystander whether you know the people involved or not.
 You have the power to stop incidents of abuse by: gathering a group to talk to the abuser, creating a distraction, speaking up and letting the abuser know their actions are not ok, telling a trusted adult about what you saw, or calling the police.
 While calling 911 can be overwhelming, it’s important to involve the police if you feel your or someone else’s safety has been threatened or is in danger.
 Even if you feel it is not your place to get involved, remember that dating abuse is not a personal problem; it is a serious crime that affects us all.
-For more information on how you can be an active bystander visit: Respect Love or Stop Abuse.
+For more information on how you can be an active bystander visit: NYS Teen Dating Violence.

 Prevention and Education